 3. Applying to more than 5 Universities?

 IELTS allows international students to send scores to at least five preferred universities during registration, with an option for more at an added cost.

 4. What to do if the IELTS test centre is no longer operational?

 In case you took the IELTS exam at a test centre that is no longer operational, you have the option to request sending your IELTS scores to extra institutions.
 This can be done by completing the “Application for additional TRFs (from closed test centres)” form.
 This service is accessible within a span of two years starting from your test date.

 The majority of well-known Australian universities consider IELTS scores within the range of 6.0 to 7.0 as acceptable, with specific sections like Listening, Reading, Writing and Speaking typically requiring scores between 6.0 and 6.5.
 Certain institutions might have slightly different expectations, either higher or lower.

 Students applying to Canadian Universities must keep in mind that there are two official languages in Canada, viz; English and French.
 In institutes where the medium of instruction is French, an IELTS score is not required.
 But, for those universities where English is mandatory, an IELTS score is required.

 These steps will help you pursue your dream of getting accepted into the university of your choice.

-Ms Sonu Goel is a professionally acclaimed certified ESL trainer from British Council having 15 years of strong background for teaching English language in both online and physical classes.
-She is dedicated to the teaching of English in an interactive and practical way, whereby learners feel enriched with knowledge and experience the language hands-on.
+Ms Sonu Goel is a professionally acclaimed certified ESL trainer from the British Council having 15 years of strong background for teaching the English language in both online and physical classes.
+She is dedicated to teaching of English in an interactive and practical way, whereby learners feel enriched with knowledge and experience the language hands-on.
 She uses creative ideas and aids to let the learning happen as organically and efficiently as possible.
-Ms Goel has travelled various European countries and experienced an array of cultures and linguistic skills for the English language.
+Ms Goel has travelled to various European countries and experienced an array of cultures and linguistic skills for the English language.